PSI-TAMU/GlucoseBench/README.md

 # GlucoseBench

-**GlucoseBench** is a repository for evaluating and visualizing the performance of glucose prediction models.
+**GlucoseBench** is a python library for evaluating and visualizing the performance of glucose prediction models.
 It provides clinically meaningful metrics and visual tools such as the Clarke Error Grid, hypoglycemia-focused scores, distribution plots, and RMSE visualizations.

 ## 🔍 Key Features